pasteisback/FixedVapeV4RBX/README.md

 > [!WARNING]
-> Vape is discontinued, this page will now be held as an archive of my work more then anything.
+> The Real Vape V4 is discontinued, this is a remake.

 <p align="center">
   <picture>